HealthHealth & Beauty

 If you spend any time in the sleep corners of UK Instagram or in the supplement aisle at Holland & Barrett, you have probably noticed the same word cropping up: apigenin.
 The apigenin sleep supplement category barely existed in mainstream British retail two years ago.
 In 2026 it is one of the fastest-growing single-ingredient launches on UK shelves, recommended by biohackers, prescribed off-label by some private GPs and quietly added to evening routines by a generation of women who have aged out of melatonin.

 The compound itself is not new.
-It is a flavonoid found in chamomile, parsley and celery, and chamomile tea has been a folk sleep remedy in Britain for centuries.
+It’s a flavonoid found in chamomile, parsley and celery, and chamomile tea has been a folk sleep remedy in Britain for centuries.
 What is new is the dose, the format – usually a 50mg capsule, well above what any tea bag delivers – and the volume of research finally arriving in peer-reviewed journals.
 Here is what the science actually says, what is hype, and who should think twice before adding it to the bedside table.

 What apigenin actually is – and why people take it for sleep

 Apigenin is a flavone, one of the broader flavonoid family of plant compounds that includes the antioxidants in green tea and blueberries.
 It sits in particularly high concentrations in chamomile (Matricaria chamomilla), which is where the apigenin sleep supplement category gets most of its marketing imagery.
-It is also present in parsley, celery, oranges and artichokes, though at doses orders of magnitude lower than the encapsulated supplements being sold in the UK.
+It’s also present in parsley, celery, oranges and artichokes, though at doses orders of magnitude lower than the encapsulated supplements being sold in the UK.

 Why apigenin sleep supplements are having a moment in 2026

 A few things have collided.
 Melatonin has had a quiet UK reputational dip.
-It is technically prescription-only in Britain for a reason, and a string of stories about US over-the-counter products being mislabelled has put a chill on imports.
+It’s technically prescription-only in Britain for a reason, and a string of stories about US over-the-counter products being mislabelled has put a chill on imports.
 Magnesium is everywhere but does very little for people whose insomnia is anxiety-driven rather than physical.
 Ashwagandha works for cortisol but is being avoided by people on hormonal contraception or thyroid medication.
 Into that gap walked apigenin, with a profile that looks reassuringly mild on paper.

 There is also a cultural piece.
 Andrew Huberman name-checked apigenin on his podcast in 2023 and it never quite faded.
 UK women in their late thirties and forties – the demographic with the worst insomnia statistics in this country, according to the NHS – have spent two years working through magnesium, glycine, L-theanine and saffron and arrived at apigenin as the next thing to test.
 The supplement industry has happily met them there.